We build relationships

 We work hands on

 CSR prides itself in performing hands on work to the utmost standard.
-Our team of professional railroaders, biofuel researchers, scientists, engineers, and educators are among the most skilled in their respective fields, and a such, CSR is able to undertake projects ranging from the fabrication of a new boiler generator system to the safe and reliable operation of mainline steam locomotives.
+Our team of professional railroaders, biofuel researchers, scientists, engineers, and educators are among the most skilled in their respective fields, and a such, CSR is able to undertake projects ranging from the design of a new boiler generator system to the safe and reliable operation of mainline steam locomotives.